eu-digital-identity-wallet/av-doc-technical-specification/docs/architecture-and-technical-specifications.md

 #### Protocol Implementation

 - OpenID4VP Compliance: This interface is implemented using the OpenID for Verifiable Presentations (OpenID4VP) protocol, ensuring standardized and interoperable presentation of verifiable credentials (see also Annex A).
-- Multi-Relying Party Support: The verification application can interact with multiple Relying Parties (verifiers), presenting any number of Proof of Age attestations as required.
-All such interactions are conducted exclusively via the Rp interface.
+- Multi-Relying Party Support: The verification application can interact with multiple Relying Parties, presenting any number of Proof of Age attestations as required.
+All such interactions are conducted exclusively via the RP interface.

 #### Key Features

-- Interoperability: By adopting OpenID4VP, the solution guarantees compatibility with a wide range of verifiers and Relying Parties across different domains and jurisdictions.
+- Interoperability: By adopting OpenID4VP, the solution guarantees compatibility with a wide range of  Relying Parties across different domains and jurisdictions.
-- Flexible Presentation: Users can present one or more Proof of Age attestations to various verifiers, supporting diverse use cases and regulatory requirements.
+- Flexible Presentation: Users can present one or more Proof of Age attestations to various RPs, supporting diverse use cases and regulatory requirements.

 ### 4.3.4 Attestation Provider and Trust Provider interface